tehrengruber/TipiFEM/docs/src/index.md

-# TipiFEM - Framework for the Finite Element Method
+# TipiFEM - A framework for implementation of finite element methods

-This is the documentation to TipiFEM, a framework for the implementation of Finite Element Methods in julia.
+This is the documentation to TipiFEM, a framework for the implementation of finite element methods in julia.
 The purpose of this documentation is to give the required mathematical background on which TipiFEM builds on, explain the software design of TipiFEM and how it may be used.

-Since there are many different choices to make when implementing a specific FEM the package is separated into different modules.
+TipiFEM is still in an early stage.
+Currently only the implementation of low order piecewise polynomial finite element Galerkin discretizations has been completed.

-The framework is seperated into different modules
+The framework is separated into different modules

-- Support for different element types
+- `TipiFEM.FE`: Code for the implementation of finite element methods
-  - 3-noded triangular elements
-  - 4-noded quadrilateral elements
+- `TipiFEM.Meshes`: Generic code for the implementation of Meshes
+- `TipiFEM.Quadrature`: Generic code for the approximate solution of integrals on mesh cells
+- `TipiFEM.PolytopalMesh`: (Incomplete) implementation of a mesh with polytopal cells.

 ## Mesh